Portugal in the Reconquista: The definitive conquest of Algarve, 1238–1249

 After a failed surprise attack on the castle of Paderne, the important town of Tavira was taken by the knights of Santiago.
 Located on one of the few roads that crossed the Algarve lengthwise and gave access to the Alentejo, the castle of Salir was then taken.
 Silves was taken by deception: a small detachment of knights was sent to attack the castle of Estômbar and false information was spread that Paio Peres Correia lead at head of this force.
 Once the emir had left with his troops in direction of Estômbar the walls were scaled and the city taken.
 Paderne was captured shortly afterwards, with its entire garrison being slaughtered.
-The minor mountain castles of Monchique, Montagudo, Marachique, Ourique and Messines are likely to have subsequently surrendered after Silves was taken.
+The minor mountain castles of Monchique, Montagudo, Marachique, Ourique and Messines are likely to have surrendered after Silves was taken.